westonstearns/courses-googlevis-weston/chapter1.md

 # Instructions 2 and 3
 test_function("gvisMotionChart", c("data", "idvar", "timevar", "xvar", "yvar", "sizevar") , eval = FALSE,
-              not_called_msg = "You should use the `gvisMotionChart()` function provided in this exercise.", incorrect_msg = "Mmmm.
-There is something fishy with your `gvisMotionChart()` function.
-It doesn't return a result.
-Check the hint if you need help.")
+              not_called_msg = "You should use the `gvisMotionChart()` function provided in this exercise.", incorrect_msg = "Make sure the `xvar` argument is set to the log of the GDP column.")

 # Instruction 4
 test_function("plot",